DallanQ/lost_ruins_of_arnak/QA.md

 [drawing-a-card-do-you-shuffle-discard-pile-if-no-c](https://boardgamegeek.com/thread/2654389/drawing-a-card-do-you-shuffle-discard-pile-if-no-c)

-> If I play a card with the "draw a card" symbol and I have no face down cards left in my draw pile, do I shuffle the cards I have played this round and draw from them, or do I just forfeit the benefit?
+> If I play a card with the "draw a card" symbol and I have no face down cards left in my draw pile.
+Do I shuffle the cards I have played this round and draw from them?
+Or do I just forfeit the benefit?

 You gain no benefit if the card deck is empty.
 The rulebook clarifies in page 24, that "You may draw a card.
 If your deck is empty, then this has no effect".